jaywmz/CSC3104-Cloud-and-Distributed-Computing-GYM/README.md

 To delete the cluster:
 - `k3d cluster delete my-cluster`

-## 4. Access the Web App
+### 4. Access the application using web browser
-Run the web application: (during testing, the non-dockerised version was ran)
-- `cd client\gym-booking`
-- `npm install`
-- `npm start`

-Open browser and use as normal.
+Open a web browser and go to http://localhost:3000/

-# Testing Kubernetes Scaling
+### Testing Kubernetes Scaling
 To simulate load on our kubernetes pods and how it scales, we have created an additional pod deployment called load-generator.

-Horizontal Pod Autoscaler (HPA) has been enabled on our 3 microservices.
+Horizontal Pod Autoscaler (HPA) has been enabled on our 3 microservices and the web-server service.

-HPA attributes:
+3 microservices HPA attributes:
 - Requested CPU: 100m
 - Requested Memory: 128Mi
 - CPU Limit: 500m